-Students will learn to assess and treat patients; apply comprehensive knowledge of anatomy, physiology, pathophysiology, and pharmacology into treatment plans for a variety of conditions; practice personal safety; and advanced treatments for cardiac, neurological, and trauma patients.
+Students will learn to assess and treat patients; apply comprehensive knowledge of anatomy, physiology, pathophysiology, and pharmacology into treatment plans for a variety of conditions; practice personal safety; and provide advanced treatments for cardiac, neurological, and trauma patients.
 Students will gain clinical and field experience as part of their studies.
-This degree is offered at the Chester campus.
+This degree is offered at the Chester Campus.

 Degree Planner (printable PDF)